Summary and Analysis

 2. How is a shehnai different from a pungi?

 3. Where was the shehnai played traditionally?
+How did Bismillah Khan change this?

-Shehnai originally was a part of Naubat, an assemblage of nine musical instruments found in royal court.
-The soft, melodious sound of the shehnai was believed to be auspicious.
-This faith led to playing shehnai only in temples and during ceremonial events.Bismillah Khan performed various ragas that were thought to be beyond the range of the shehnai.
+The shehnai originally was a part of Naubat, an assemblage of nine musical instruments found in royal courts.
+The soft, melodious sound of the shehnai was considered auspicious.
+This faith led to playing the shehnai only in temples and during ceremonial events.
+Bismillah Khan performed various ragas that were thought to be beyond the range of the shehnai.
 He brought the traditional instrument to the concert stage.

 4. When and how did Bismillah Khan get his big break?

 The opening of All India Radio in Lucknow in 1939 brought him the greatest opportunity of his career.
 His shehnai reached a wider audience.
-He gained immense popularity and received the opportunity to play in Redfort on the first Independence Day celebration Of India.
+He gained immense popularity and received the opportunity to play in Red Fort on the first Independence Day celebration of India.

 5. Where did Bismillah Khan play the shehnai on 15 August 1947?